-Uvalde Schools Look To Fire Chief Arredondo After Shooting - NewsBreak
+Uvalde schools look to fire Chief Arredondo after shooting - NewsBreak

-Facing massive public pressure, Uvalde’s top school official has recommended the firing of the school district police chief who was central to the botched law enforcement response to the elementary school shooting nearly two months ago that killed two teachers and 19 students.
+UVALDE, Texas (AP) — Facing massive public pressure, Uvalde’s top school official has recommended the firing of the school district police chief who has been blamed for the botched law enforcement response to the elementary school shooting nearly two months ago that killed two teachers and 19 students.

 The South Texas city’s school board announced Wednesday that it will consider firing Chief Pete Arredondo at a special meeting Saturday.
 Arredondo has been accused by state officials of making several critical mistakes during the May 24 mass shooting at Robb Elementary School.